 - We want to facilitate the process for students who have a degree and need only a few courses.
 Therefore, we created an admission code (T90990PB) so that students will be assigned an advisor and will be able to enroll in the courses they need in a timely manner.

 Steps for visiting students with a bachelor's degree who wish to take classes at Durham Tech without pursuing another degree:

 - Complete the Enrollment Application (necessary to be assigned a student number.)
-Mark the box for post-baccalaureate student with the code T90990PB.
-Code T90990PB coded students are not eligible for financial aid.
+Select the Visting Student Post Baccalaureate choice in the dropdown box.
+Note that these students are not eligible for financial aid.

 - Submit official transcripts from your college(s) by the following dates, for priority registration:

 - If you are unable to submit your official transcript by the above dates, you will miss early registration.
 Please be aware that science classes fill quickly.
 You may still enroll (although not on a priority basis) if you bring an official, sealed transcript after the above dates to one of the following individuals: